Meet Your Humanities Faculty: Roberto Dainotto

 As part of its event series tgiFHI, the Franklin Humanities Institute is conducting interviews with its faculty speakers in order to familiarize broader audiences with the diversity of research approaches in the humanities, arts, and interpretive social sciences at Duke University.

 Roberto Dainotto is Professor of Literature, Italian, and International Comparative Studies.
 In this edited and condensed interview, he describes how the popularization of the novel occurred at the same moment as the politicization of the masses, and how literary inventions not only represent, but also affect political and economic realities.
 He asks how we may be able to respond to crises today through not applying, but translating Gramsci.

-Dr. Dainotto will give a virtual tgiFHI talk titled "Sovversivismo: Gramsci on Reactionary Insurrections" on Friday, March 5, 2021, at 9:30am.
-We hope you'll join us!
+Dr. Dainotto gave a virtual tgiFHI talk titled "Sovversivismo: Gramsci on Reactionary Insurrections" on Friday, March 5, 2021.
+View the full talk here!

 What are your research interests and how did they develop over time?

 My interest is in the novel at the moment it becomes the dominant literary genre, between the 18th and the 19th centuries, a moment in which the popular masses started participating in political and cultural life.